MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

    If you are using another IDE than Android Studio, please have a look at :ref:`sdk_6_run_on_simulator` section.

 * Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
-It may takes few seconds.
+It may take few seconds.

       .. figure:: images/gettingStarted/STM32F7508DK/getting-started-runOnSimulator.png
          :alt: runOnSimulator task